-- Seventy-five percent of all college students change their majors at least once during their college careers, resulting in additional coursework and delayed graduation.
+- Seventy-five percent of all college students change their majors at least once during their college careers.

 - Students who choose majors that they love graduate with higher grade point averages.